 At Realm, we’ll always be open and honest with you about whether your wish list is realistic.
 By informing you of what’s currently on offer and the kinds of things employers are open to discussing, you’ll have a better understanding of what you should be aiming for.

-Equally, if you’re struggling to work out whether your caseload or commute is most important to you, your consultant can act on as a valuable sounding board who can help you organise your priorities.
+Equally, if you’re struggling to work out whether your workload or commute is most important to you, your consultant can act on as a valuable sounding board who can help you organise your priorities.

 No matter if you’re clear about what you want or not sure what you’re looking for in a new role, make sure you do your due diligence properly, both on your recruiter and the state of the market.

 Why is it important to get your priorities straight?

-Getting advice from your consultant will help you to get a firm grasp on what you’re willing to compromise on.
+Similarly, getting advice from your recruitment consultant will help you to get a firm grasp on what you’re willing to compromise on.
 This will ultimately put you in a stronger position that will allow you to jump on a strong role quickly and say yes when the offer comes your way.

-At the same time, when your consultant is fully informed of your main requirements, they will be able to adopt a more strategic, targeted approach to matching you with the law firms that will be able to meet them.
-Together, we can be more productive and efficient in your job search.
+At the same time, when your consultant is fully informed of your main requirements, they will be able to adopt a more strategic, targeted approach to matching you with the employers that will be able to meet them.
+Together, you can be more productive and efficient in your job search.

 A refreshingly consultative approach to recruitment

-At Realm, we’ll work closely with you to develop your legal career, providing advice and guidance to help you get to where you want to be.
+At Realm, we’ll work closely with you to develop your career, providing advice and guidance to help you get to where you want to be.

 For a confidential discussion about the state of the market or to talk about making a move, get in touch with us today.
-Call our legal recruitment consultants on 03300 245 606 or visit our jobs page to see our latest legal vacancies in private client, personal injury and family law.
+Call our legal recruitment consultants on 03300 245 606 or visit our website to see our latest legal vacancies in private client, personal injury and family law.